Skip to content

 photon paths around black hole

 This illustration shows how photons are bent around a black hole by its gravity.
 The size of the shadow of a black hole is different from the size of the event horizon, which are both different than the size of the central singularity, which are different still from the path traced out by particles in a stable orbit around the black hole.
-"Size" in this context has many definitions.
+"Size" in this context has many definitions, but the gravity from black holes affects photons and gravitational waves equally and in identical fashion.

 Credit: Nicolle R. Fuller/NSF